Listen to this Article

 A brand doesn’t need to offer an experience that directly relates to a product or service.
 At the 2017 U.S. Open, for example, American Express encouraged fans to play a game of air tennis against an A.I. opponent, which in turn prompted consumers to associate Amex with a fun memory, not just as a practical tool to purchase tickets or sodas.

 Really, there are no limitations to how experiential marketing can be used to create a variety of different experiences.
 Just take a look at what women’s lifestyle brand Refinery29 has done with an ongoing campaign called 29Rooms.
 An eclectic range of brands, artists and nonprofits are given a space to work with, inviting audience engagement and collaboration.
-“Be the Spark.
-Live with Heart.
-Turn it into Art” is the theme of this year’s events.

 With its #WeighThis campaign, Lean Cuisine asked women to ‘weigh in.’
 But instead of literally measuring their body weight, women named educational, personal and career accomplishments as a better method for women to ‘weigh’ themselves.
 The campaign went viral and enabled Lean Cuisine to link its brand with uplifting ideas of self-affirmation instead of weight loss struggles.